marektichy/trits-core/README.md

 <img src="https://archive.org/download/trits_logo_middle/trits_logo_middle.png"/>

 The spinner loses balance and flips when the number of coins on one side outnumbers the number of coins on any other arm **by three**.
-A loss of the spinner balance finishes the game immediately and determines the winning arm.
-If you had at least one of your coins placed on one winning arm, you are among the winners.
+A loss of the spinner balance finishes the game immediately and determines the winner.

 But of course, there is a gotcha.
 One of the arms belongs to the "evil" Bank and when this arm happens to be the winning arm, the Bank takes it all.
 The good news is – the Bank uses it solely for funding new games in the future.
-In other words, the Bank just looks after the progressive jackpot, so you can always have a chance to win back what you might have lost.
+In other words, the Bank just looks after the "progressive jackpot", so you can always have a chance to win back what you might have lost.

 Game rules
 ==========